JOML-CI/JOML/README.md

 Extending JOML
 --------------
 Using standard subclassing in Java you can extend JOML and add additional features/methods to JOML's classes.
-For example, using the above example which rotates around a given rotation center, you can use the basic methods to build a new method which nicely encapsulate this functionality.
+For example, using the above example which rotates around a given rotation center, you can use the basic methods to build a new method which nicely encapsulates this functionality.

 Building a camera transformation
 ------------